MIKHAILA PETERSON: GLOBAL POSTER GIRL FOR CARNIVORE LIFESTYLE

 By Marika Sboros

-Following in her ketogenic footsteps is her famous father, Dr Jordan Peterson, clinical psychologist and University of Toronto psychology professor.
-His diet is not as restrictive as his daughter’s.
-He eats meat and greens only – and olive oil.
-Mikhaila eats meat and salt only and drinks lots of sparkling water.
-(Editor’s note: Jordan recently ditched the greens to follow his daughter on the meat-only path.)
+Following in her footsteps is her famous father, Dr Jordan Peterson, clinical psychologist and University of Toronto psychology professor.
+His diet is not as restrictive and he eats meat and greens only and olive oil.
+(Editor’s note: Dr Peterson recently ditched the greens to follow his daughter on the meat-only path.)

-Mikhaila says she was “a really sick person” from toddlerhood.
-She has documented her journey back to health on her Don’t Eat That blog.
-It’s a fascinating read.
+Mikhaila has documented her story on the Don’t Eat That blog.
+It’s a fascinating read – a medical horror story.

-Arthritis is just one of the many serious ailments that showed up in Mikhaila’s early childhood.
-She has a genetic predisposition on the maternal side.
-Her mother, Tammy, also reversed her own arthritis symptoms after changing to an LCHF diet.
+Her story begins with being “a really sick person” from toddlerhood.
+Arthritis was just one of the many serious ailments that showed up in early childhood.
+She has a genetic predisposition.
+Her mother, Tammy, reversed her own arthritis symptoms after changing to an LCHF diet.

-From the age of two, Mikhaila was prone to bacterial infections – strep throat, colds, flu, respiratory problem, yeast infections.
+From age two, Mikhaila was prone to bacterial infections – strep throat, colds, flu, respiratory problem, yeast infections.
 You name it, she suffered from it.
+When she was seven, doctors diagnosed severe rheumatoid arthritis.
+That came almost as a relief.
+Her parents had thought she was just spirited, demanding, attention-seeking.

 “Antidepressants were honestly a godsend,” Mikhaila says.

-In December 2014, she consulted doctors.
-They either had no idea what was happened or said that her high levels of anxiety were the cause.
+Vanity was the first stimulus to start experimenting with diet.
+“The sight of sores on my face that would not heal scared me,” she says.
+In late 2014, she consulted medical doctors who either had no idea what the abuse was or said that high levels of anxiety were the cause.
 In other words, that her problems were psychosomatic, all in her head.

 “Blame the patient, thanks,” Mikhaila says ruefully.

-Mikhaila cut her diet down to chicken, beef, fish, rice, sweet potatoes, carrots, spinach and salad greens.
+Mikhaila ate only chicken, beef, fish, rice, sweet potatoes, carrots, spinach and salad greens.
 She used coconut, olive oil and apple cider vinegar and most spices.
-Some of those foods still irritated her but she had removed most of the worst offenders.
+Within a month, her health had improved significantly.
+Her skin healed and arthritis vanished.
+The fatigue and depression, however, continued .

-Mikhaila tried to reintroduce cheese – she was always a huge cheese fan.
-That precipitated a lactose intolerance response that nearly required another hospital stint.
-She tried reintroducing almond butter but her skin broke out again.
-The itch and arthritis returned.
+Some foods still irritated her but she found that she had removed most of the worst offenders.
+Mikhaila tried to reintroduce cheese – she was always a huge fan.
+That led to a lactose intolerance response.
+She tried reintroducing almond butter but the itch and arthritis returned.
+So she ditched it .

-“That is a HUGE and dangerous lie,” Mikhaila says.
+Much of what she had read about diet and health was based on the premise that it doesn’t matter what you eat as long as you exercise.
+“That is a dangerous lie,” Mikhaila says.
 “What you put into your body is as important as what medications you’re taking.
 Changing the way you eat can change your life.”

-Consequently, she embarked on the path to prove that life change.
-And when she became pregnant with her daughter, Elizabeth Scarlett, Mikhaila found it easy to resist conventional dietary advice.
+And when she became pregnant her daughter, Elizabeth Scarlett, Mikhaila found it easy to resist conventional dietary advice.
+She ate LCHF foods throughout her pregnancy.
+“No cheating, ever.”

 Results, she says, have been nothing short of “amazing”.